 With older brothers who were much more advanced mbira players, Renold was first only asked to play only hosho (rattles) and ngoma (traditional drums) for the family group when they played at ceremonies.
 In 1995, Renold graduated to playing mbira in the group.
 Renold had been perfecting his playing skills by watching, listening, and learning from his brothers.

-“Caution was staying in Nyamweda and when I was home there, I would partner with him at functions we got invited to.
+“Caution was staying in Nyamweda and when I was home there, I would partner with him at events we were invited to.
 When I went to stay in Harare, I would partner with mukoma (big brother) Clyde for he was the one who got invitations to play mbira at dandaros and biras (ceremonies) in the city.”

 “I was very young at the time and I was on the hosho.
 I really wanted to also play those instruments (mbiras) that were very important to the family but I was not good enough at the time.”